Jeznar/GitRepo/Utility_Macros/README.md

 # Utility Macros

-This repo holds macros that I have found to be of general utility **and** have foud the time to push to GitHub so that others might make of them what they will.
+This repo holds macros that I have found to be of general utility **and** have found the time to push to GitHub so that others might make of them what they will.

 [Link back to my Repo Listing](https://github.com/Jeznar/GitRepo)